epsylon/oasis/README.md

  + Agenda: Module to manage all your assigned items.
  + AI: Module to talk with a LLM called '42'.
  + Audios: Module to discover and manage audios.
+ + Banking: Module to distribute a fair Universal Basic Income (UBI) using commons-treasury.
  + BlockExplorer: Module to navigate the blockchain.
  + Bookmarks: Module to discover and manage bookmarks.
  + Cipher: Module to encrypt and decrypt your text symmetrically (using a shared password).